SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-24-in-autumn-in-new-england-thoughts-turn-to.md

 various levels of sub-orbital trajectories.

 It's autumn... _finally_.
 2020, in a single year, has managed to impose several decades of wear and tear on all of us.
-But autumn _in New England_... well, even the most dour and depressed heart such as that of your humble Weekend Editor cannot help but breath in the beautiful scents and bask with relief in the beauty.
+But autumn _in New England_... well, even the most dark, dour and depressed heart such as that of your humble Weekend Editor cannot help but breathe in the beautiful scents and bask with relief in the beauty.

 ## Autumnal stress-relief trip